adiaconou/MyTutorAppTs/README.md

 The Google Client ID is also stored as a secret in the Google Cloud Secret Manager: https://console.cloud.google.com/security/secret-manager?project=for-fun-153903.
 This is how the GOOGLE_CLIENT_ID is retrieved in prodution.

 **GOOGLE_APPLICATION_CREDENTIALS**
-Purpose: Used by the server (backend) for specifying the path to the JSON key file that contains service account credentials to authenticate your application when making API calls to Google Cloud services, such as Google Cloud Storage, Google Cloud Logging, etc. The JSON key file contains the necessary credentials and permissions for your application to access these resources.
+Purpose: A google standard env variable used by the server (backend) for specifying the path to the JSON key file that contains service account credentials to authenticate your application when making API calls to Google Cloud services, such as Google Cloud Storage, Google Cloud Logging, etc. The JSON key file contains the necessary credentials and permissions for your application to access these resources.
 1. Go to the Google Cloud Console.
 2. Go to 'IAM & Admin' -> 'Service Accounts'.
 3. Select 'Manage Keys' for my-tutor-application@for-fun-153903.iam.gserviceaccount.com.